No-Cash-7970/txnDuck/README.md

 - [Node.js](https://nodejs.org/en) version 18.18.0 or higher installed.
 Version
   20.0.0 or higher is recommended.
 - [Yarn](https://yarnpkg.com/getting-started/install) package manager installed.
   Version 2.0.0 or higher, version 4.0.0 or higher is recommended.
-  NOTE: Install and switch to Yarn 2.0.0 or higher by running `corepack enable && yarn set version berry`
+   > NOTE: If you have Yarn 1.x.x installed, you can install and switch to Yarn
+     2.0.0 or higher by running `corepack enable && yarn set version berry`

 ### Installing the local setup